 Fireworks are shipped as dangerous goods (DG).
 You cannot use a normal forwarder.

 Work with a DG-specialist forwarder — one that regularly handles Class 1 cargo and has volume agreements with the carriers that still accept explosives.
-Book on FOB terms from Shanghai or Ningbo (or Yueyang for smaller lots).
+Book on FOB terms from Huangpu Old Port, Shenzhen, Shanghai or Ningbo.
 The factory handles export clearance and DG paperwork, and you control the ocean leg and destination clearance.

 We look at fireworks shipping cost in detail in the next section.